7 min read

 Step 3: Haulers digitally punch in

 Once a hauler punches in with the first load of the order (capturing the precise minute work begins), your customers receive a text message to let them know that their order is in progress.
-Also included in the text is a link which allows them to track all haulers and loads and keeps them informed of ETAs for the duration of their order.
+Also included in the text is a link which allows them to track all haulers and loads and keeps them informed of ETAs for the duration of their order - until the final truck with the final load is complete.

 Step 4: Loads are delivered throughout the day